 NUTRITION (estimation only)

-- Curry leaves or bay leaf can be used along with cumin.
+- Bay leaf can be used along with cumin seeds.

 - A pinch of hing or asafoetida can be added just before adding the onions.

-- 1/2 tsp Amchur powder and 1 tsp kasuri methi can also be added just before turning off the heat.
+- Half teaspoon amchur powder can be added just before turning off the heat.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.